BetterCLI/bettercli.org/content/design/using-colors-in-cli.md

 ### Notes on backspace escaping aka overstriking[^1]

-Dated practice, not recommended as terminals often ignore it.
+Dated practice, is not recommended as terminals often ignore it.
 Still supported by Pager programs.
-Works by simulating a typewriter behavior, using a Backspace Escape character to move cursor one character back and overtype it to make it bold.
+Works by simulating a typewriter behavior, using a Backspace Escape character to move the cursor one character back and overtype it to make it bold.
 Still used by manpages.

-Will lead to a silly rendering in some text editors, e.g., bolded word “**OPTIONS**” will show up as “OOPPTTIIOONNSS”.
+This will lead to a silly rendering in some text editors, e.g., the bolded word “**OPTIONS**” will show up as `OOPPTTIIOONNSS` with unprintable backspace characters scattered between the letters.

 ## When not to use colors or formatting?

 There are situations, where you should strip colors from your terminal output.

-### When output is not terminal
+### When the output is not terminal

-When output is being parsed or searched with grep, and it has formatting in the output it’s harder to search/parse it.
+When the output is being parsed or searched with grep, and it has formatting in the output it’s harder to search/parse it.

 ```bash
  ~/ echo "\e[1mhell\e[0mo"